 - Photonics Laboratory: gives training in experimental photonics and allows students the opportunity to explore photonics practically in a series of chosen open-ended investigations.

 - Displays and Nonlinear Optics: topics include fibre optic attenuation, fibre amplifiers, and nonlinear fibres.
 The nonlinear optics section looks at second and third order nonlinear effects in fibres and in bulk media.

 - Photonics Sensors and Systems: covers modern photonics sensing devices and systems, such as fibre sensors, quantum sensors, spectroscopic systems, single-photon detection, and bio-chemical sensing.

 - Photonics Experimental Laboratory: develops students' skills in experimental design, exploration of physical concepts, and experimental skills.

 - Semiconductor Optoelectronic Devices: topics include light emitting diodes, laser diodes and photoemissive detectors.

-The summer research and development project, which is often hosted by a UK company, is an ideal introduction to the optoelectronics and laser industry.
+The research and development project, which is often hosted by a UK company, is an ideal introduction to the optoelectronics and laser industry.
 It represents a great opportunity to get hands-on research and development experience in a commercial environment, working on a project that is important to the company concerned.